Homemade Crock Pot Turkey Chili is hearty and packed with flavor. With only 10 minutes of prep, it’s perfect any day of the week!

 I love soups and chilis, especially as the weather starts changing!!
-Actually my entire family loves soups.
+Actually, my entire family loves soups.
 They are warm and filling and so versatile.

-Slow cooker turkey chili is one of those ‘set it and forget it’ meals that can be prepped in the morning for a quick and easy dinner on a busy night.
+Slow Cooker Turkey Chili is one of those ‘set it and forget it’ meals that can be prepped in the morning for a quick and easy dinner on a busy night.
 You could even use left over turkey from those special occasions.

-This chili is so delicious on it’s own, and quite filling.
+Crockpot Turkey Chili is so delicious on it’s own, and quite filling.
 But if you want a little more, you can round out the meal with our favorite homemade cornbread.